vt-vl-lab/FGVC/README.md

 Chen Gao, Ayush Saraf, Jia-Bin Huang, and Johannes Kopf.
 "Flow-edge Guided Video Completion", in European Conference on Computer Vision (ECCV), 2020

-If you find this code useful for your research, please consider citing the following papers:
+If you find this code useful for your research, please consider citing the following paper:

 	@inproceedings{Gao-ECCV-FGVC,
 	    author    = {Gao, Chen and Saraf, Ayush and Huang, Jia-Bin and Kopf, Johannes},